Oil Spill Segmentation using Deep Encoder-Decoder models: Methodology

 \subsubsection{Residual networks}

-Once the CNNs became popular and produced state-of-the-art results, researchers tried deeper CNNs by adding more convolution layers to achieve better accuracy and solve even more complex problems.
-However, it turned out that making a network deeper after a certain point degraded the model's accuracy because of the vanishing/exploding gradient problem.
-To solve the issue mentioned above, Residual Network (ResNet) \citep{res_net} was introduced by Kaiming He et al. The ResNet consists of residual blocks which can learn identity mappings in case of deeper networks where gradients can vanish.
+Increasing the depth of the convolutional neural networks (CNNs) beyond a certain point adversely affected the model's accuracy due to the vanishing and exploding gradient problems.
+To solve this, Residual Network (ResNet) \cite{res_net} was introduced by Kaiming He et al. The ResNet consists of residual blocks that can learn identity mappings in case of deeper networks where gradients can vanish.
 When stacked, these residual blocks help mitigate the vanishing gradient problem by learning an identity function.

-In mathematical terms, Let us consider input $x$, and the desired mapping from input to output is denoted by $H(x)$.
+Let us consider input $x$, and the desired mapping from input to output is denoted by $H(x)$.
 The residual denoted by $F(x)$ between the output $H(x)$ and input $x$ can be computed using the equation (\ref{eq:residue})